-Austin Street Centre’s primary purpose for existence is to offer emergency shelter and related services to the homeless person in a compassionate Christian community, so that the person in need might be better able to make responsible choices and changes in their lives.
-The Centre has a particular ministry of caring for those who suffer from various physical and mental disabilities, unable to care for themselves, with few or no available alternatives.
+Austin Street Center’s primary purpose for existence is to offer emergency shelter and related services to the homeless person in a compassionate Christian community, so that the person in need might be better able to make responsible choices and changes in their lives.
+The Center has a particular ministry of caring for those who suffer from various physical and mental disabilities, unable to care for themselves, with few or no available alternatives.
 This includes 24 hour shelter care for those persons recovering from serious illness or injury.
 To learn more about this organization: http://www.austinstreet.org

 Day Program A Day Program is provided for women and children as well as men who are elderly or are too ill to work.
 This program, supervised by shelter staff, relies on volunteer groups.

-On the third, fourth, and fifth Friday nights of each month, a team of six to ten people from Incarnation serves dinner to the homeless.
+On the third and fifth Friday nights of each month, a team of six to ten people from Incarnation serves dinner to the homeless.
 The church provides the meal and the team members provide milk and juice.
 Teams leave the church at 5:30 p.m. to caravan to the shelter and are usually done by 7:30 p.m.
 This is a wonderful family activity and a great way to be Christ’s hands and feet in the world along with fellow parishioners.

 Contact Shelley Eisenlohr (email) if you would like to get involved or have questions about this ministry.